Thank you! We’ve received your message and will contact you soon.

 However, do these restrictions apply to bidstream data?
 Well, this is honestly a philosophical question.
 Some say yes, some say no, but if we were to put all the lyrics aside and look at the facts:

-• abolition of 3rd-party cookies may strip bidstream data of some more personal identifiers, but there will be enough to stitch various user identity attributes into specific categories for tracking.
+3. The abolition of 3rd-party cookies may strip bidstream data of some more personal identifiers, but there will be enough to stitch various user identity attributes into specific categories for tracking.

 Key Takeaways from the Bidstream Data Collection

-• Bidstream data is non-personal user data that is transferred from a publisher to an advertiser during the RTB auction;
+• Bidstream data is non-personal user data that is transferred from a publisher to an advertiser during the RTB auction.

-• It exists to make the RTB possible and effective;
+• It exists to make the RTB possible and effective.

-• It is a free tool once you use a white-label DSP;
+• It is a free tool once you use a white-label DSP.

 • To make use of all the bidstream data, you need an in-house team and machine learning tools to help you manage, analyze, and parse the data (buy, Boy, is it worth it!);